alanphys/LinaQA/readme.txt

 These detail new or changed functionality in LinaQA.
 Please see the History for bug fixes

 Current
 Image sum from a set of images added.
 Image rescaling added.
 Nuclear medicine toolbar added.
 Toolbars can be made persistent in the settings.
 Implemented Maximum Count Rate, Simple Sensitivity, Planar Uniformity, Planar Spatial Resolution, Tomographic Uniformity, Tomographic Resolution, Tomographic Contrast and Centre of Rotation analysis.
 Added handling of multiframe images.
+Settings unit has been overhauled.

 Version 0.06
 Zip files can be uncompressed and displayed on the fly.
 ACR CT and ACR MRI Large tests have been added.
 Fixed broken gamma analysis.
 Force option added to "Settings/Pydicom".
 If this is set to True will try and load the file as a DICOM image.
 Useful for DICOM files with badly formed headers but can have unpredictable results.
 Imaging and DICOM toolbars have been added.
 Toolbars can be toggled on/off.
 Imaging auto window and Invert icons moved to Imaging tool bar along with Gamma comparison.
 DICOM Find, Add, Edit and Delete icons moved to DICOM toolbar.
 Gamma analysis and DICOM icons removed from Radiotherapy toolbar.
 This is a GUI redesign to enable future expansion.
 Compute average image from a set of images added to imaging toolbar.